pdrobny/Predicting_Customer_Happiness/README.md

 Attributes X1 to X6 indicate the responses for each question and have values from 1 to 5 where the smaller number indicates less and the higher number indicates more towards the answer.

 ## Methods
-Data Cleaning:  The data check was checked for validity and completeness and determined no data cleaning was needed.
+Data Cleaning:  The data was checked for validity and completeness and determined no data cleaning was needed.

 Data Visualation:  A heat map was generated to look for correlation between customer survey scores and customer happiness.
 Barcharts were created to look for any trends or patterns for each survey question.